 Fig. 3.
 A female elephant breaking a twig of a juvenile tree with its forefoot to feed

 Fig. 4.
-Two female elephants trying to climb up a high hillock through a narrow passage, keeping the baby in the middle
+Two female elephants trying to climb up a high hillock, keeping the baby in the middle

 Fig. 5.
 Tactile communication: Two female elephants while communicating with each other

 Fig. 6.
 A bull elephant during charge